-If you’ve ever look at a map created in the 1500s and 1600s, you might notice that cartographers filled every space with some kind of detail.
+If you’ve ever looked at a map created in the 1500s and 1600s, you might notice that many cartographers have filled every space with some kind of detail.

 Even in the vast spaces of ocean or in distant lands that weren’t yet fully understood, mapmakers made sure to fill every crevice with patterns, map monsters, and mythic creatures.

 What is Horror Vacui?

 Cartographers during this time seem to be specially afflicted with what some art historians called “Horror Vacui”.

 The term stems from the Latin meaning “fear of empty space”.
 Horror vacui is also known as kenophobia from the Greek for “feature of the empty”.

 Cartographic historian, Chet Van Duzer, has given several talks over the years about why cartographers felt compelled to avoid blank spaces on their maps.
 Rationals offered have ranged from obscuring a lack of knowledge about a geographic area to creating embellishments to heighten the value of a cartographers work.

 So far, Van Duzer has been only able to locate one contemporary acknowledgment of this practice on a 1592 map of the world on which Dutch cartographer Petrus Plancius noted that he had placed a carefully researched celestial map of the southern sky in order to fill up empty space in the Southern Hemisphere.